SaideepGona/ai-science-training-series/07_AITestbeds/Graphcore/README.md

 Run MNIST example by changing values of the input parameters like batch-size, learning rate and number of epochs trained and observe and report the performance implications.

+10 Epochs: Accuracy on test set: 97.67%
+20 Epochs: Accuracy on test set: 80.49%
+30 Epochs: Accuracy on test set: 9.58%
+40 Epochs: Accuracy on test set: 10.28%

+It seems like it is very easy to overfit with increased training.
+In particular

 ## Additional Examples (Optional)

 * [GPT2](./gpt2.md)